NPVoravong/03-Python/README.md

   * The percentage of votes each candidate won
   * The total number of votes each candidate won
   * The winner of the election based on popular vote.
-## Python Depedencies
+## Python Dependencies
 - OS
 - CSV

 ## Process
 - **Open and Read CSV**
 Both datasets are in CSV format so the process for reading the data is the same.
-We specifiy the CSV we're working with in `open()` and set it to r for read.
+We specify the CSV we're working with in `open()` and set it to r for read.
 The data is then stored in the variable "csv_reader".
 Since there is a header the `next()` is used to exclude it from the list.

 - **Financial Analysis**
-To make the data easier to manipulate the CSV is seperated into two seperate lists using a `for loop`.
-One for every months in the dataset and one for the monetary values.
+To make the data easier to manipulate the CSV is separated into two seperate lists using a `for loop`.
+One for every month in the dataset and one for the monetary values.
   * The total number of months can be calculated using the length of the dataset after it is changed to a list.
   ```
   months = len(list(csv_reader))